syncfusion-content/blazor-docs/blazor/common/data-binding/webapi-service-binding.md

 ![Add connection string in appsettings](../images/odata-appsettings.png)

-Now, the DbContext must be configured using connection string and registered as scoped service using the AddDbContext method in **Startup.cs**.
+Now, the DbContext must be configured using connection string and registered as scoped service using the AddDbContext method in **Startup.cs** for .NET 5 and .NET 3.X application and in **Program.cs** file in .NET 6 application.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 (~/Program.cs)" %}